 Once the contracts have been signed, the contracting authority drafts a notice of award for each call for proposals (see award notice, Annex E11).
-It immediately sends it in electronic form to the European Commission for publication on the EuropeAid website.
+It immediately sends it in electronic form to the European Commission for publication on the website of DG International Cooperation and Development.